yash-dk/TorToolkit-Telegram/readme.md

   - Default Value :- `dbname=tortk user=postgres password=your-pass host=127.0.0.1 port=5432`
   - Use :- Used to connect to DB.
 DB is used for many stuff in this bot.

+- `OWNER_ID` =
+  - Values :- Owner's ID
+  - Default Value :- `0`
+  - Use :- Used to restrict use of certain stuff to owner only.
 ### ***Optional Vars***
 - `GD_INDEX_URL`
   - Values :- Base URL of the index that you are using.
 (Now that you should include the directory also in URL if you have set `RCLONE_BASE_DIR`).
 (Dosen't matter if a slash is at the end or not)